-7.2 Contacting Third Parties
+▼ 7.2 Contacting Third Parties

 Although interested third parties are allowed to intervene in the review process in order to safeguard their legitimate rights, the PCA does not directly contact them (however, the PCA may contact other companies as part of the review process where it deems it useful or necessary to do so).
-Instead, the procedure is made public and interested parties are invited to intervene.
-Within five working days of the date on which the notification becomes effective, the PCA publishes a summary of the notification with a description of the key elements of the concentration in two national daily newspapers (at the expense of the notifying parties) and on its website, and sets a time limit of no less than ten working days for interested third parties (whose rights or legitimate interests may be affected by the transaction) to submit written observations.
-Interested parties that submit comments expressing concern regarding the transaction are considered as opposing parties and are allowed to intervene in the procedure at different stages.
-Opposing parties are allowed to be heard:
+Instead, the procedure is made public and interested parties are invited to intervene, as per 7.1 Third-Party Rights.